andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

   - GEES
   - General
 ---

 A datatype defines how different types of information/data are stored and behave.
 More details regarding the behaviour can be found on the pages [[7 Operators|Operators]], built in methods and functions, ...

-For almost every datatype in python, there is a function with the same (or similar) name that is used to create an object of that datatype or convert something from a different datatype.
+For almost every datatype in Python, there is a function with the same (or similar) name that is used to create an object of that datatype or convert something from a different datatype.

 | Name                                   | Function   | Syntax Example             | Explanation                                                               |
 | -------------------------------------- | ---------- | -------------------------- | ------------------------------------------------------------------------- |